 For me it is a real honor to be able to work with these great professionals whom I admire and who have been my teachers in the art of observation and interpretation of nature.
 My most sincere thanks to Ulf and Jota they have taught me and all the patience and dedication that they have had with me in all these years.
 My eternal gratitude for agreeing to be part of this project!
 I also want to give special mention to the young people of the team, all extremely talented in their multidisciplinary themes and in their ecosystems, a true dreams team!

-I have been guided by Nature Tourism in a professional way for the last 16 years and I am a certified Birdwatching Guide to advanced levels of the course organized by Audubon International, I am also an independent researcher and I collaborate with one of the most reputable scientific WEB pages in Paraguay: www.pybio.org.
-I have been the author and co-author in the writing of several scientific manuscripts of relevance for the knowledge of the avifauna of Paraguay.
-I have found and collaborated with other colleagues in the discovery of 5 new bird species for Paraguay and in the documentation of several species that were considered as hypothetical or pending documentation for the country.
+I am a professional guide of Nature Tourism and Photographic Safaris dedicated to this profession for the last 17 years, I am also an Advanced Level Certified Bird Watching Guide of the course organized by Audubon International, I am also an independent researcher and collaborate with one of the scientific web pages more with the greatest reputation in Paraguay: www.pybio.org.
+I have been the author and co-author in the writing of several scientific manuscripts of relevance to the knowledge of the birdlife of Paraguay.
+I have found and collaborated with other colleagues in the discovery of 5 new bird species for Paraguay and in the documentation of several species that were considered hypothetical or pending documentation for the country.

 I am in the top 1 of observers in eBird and in the top 2 of the observers with the highest number of bird species observed in Paraguay.
 To date, I have more than 15,000 photographs and more than 1,500 recordings of wildlife sounds, especially birds and mammals, that I share on several scientific websites and many of them have been published in books, environmental education material.
 I am part of the International Committee of the South American Bird Fair and I am one of the founders of the Nature Observer Club of Paraguay.